There aren’t many games on the market with a franchise as

 Is Final Fantasy 8 worth playing today?

 This is one of the all-time classic games and it still brings just as much joy now as it did at the time.

 Yes, the graphics and game play may be a little dated but it doesn’t really matter.

 In fact this particular writer would go so far as to say he prefers this battle system to the latest ones.

 Also despite being released in 1999 the graphics actually

 Need an even bigger reason to pick this up again or even play it for the first time?

-Well, Square Enix have just announcedthat it is currently being remastered with improved graphics and character modelling and will be released later in 2019 on PS4, Xbox One, PC and Nintendo Switch.
+Well, a remastered version of Final Fantasy VIII with improved graphics and character modelling is out now on PS4, Xbox One, PC and Nintendo Switch.